jsdclxvi/Reforestation/README.md

-## What kind of tree fits in your hand?
-A palm tree!
+## What do you call a bee that lives in America?
+A USB.